Colet (singer): 2018–2021: Early career and TV show auditions

 In high school, Colet was accepted as a contestant for the Tawag ng Tanghalan singing competition segment of the ABS-CBN variety show It's Showtime, where she planned to cover "'Wag Ka Nang Umiyak" by KZ Tandingan.
-However, she was unable to compete due to conflicts with her schooling.
-Following a failed audition for Pinoy Big Brother: Otso in Bohol, Colet auditioned for Star Hunt Academy in Bohol in 2018 and was selected as a trainee in early 2019.
+In 2018, she joined ABS-CBN's Star Hunt Academy (SHA) training program for aspiring P-pop idols.

 During the early stages of her training with Bini, Colet faced challenges in interacting with other members due to a language barrier, as Cebuano (Bisaya) is her first language.
 She has mentioned that she often declines solo interview requests because she finds it difficult to speak Tagalog.
+SHA director Lauren Dyogi worried that Colet would not survive the "rigorous" training, as she would sometimes be brought to the clinic due to exhaustion.
+Colet also had concerns due to the COVID-19 pandemic.

-On October 10, 2020, Colet was one of the last eight members of the Star Hunt Academy Girl Trainees to graduate from the academy and was officially announced as a member of an idol group.
-In November 2020, Colet officially became a member of the Filipino girl group Bini, which officially debuted on June 11, 2021.
+In November 2020, Colet officially became a member of the Filipino girl group Bini.
+She debuted as one of their main vocalists, lead rappers, and lead dancers in June 2021, with the single "Born to Win".